cloudevents/spec/spec.md

   event format defines the relationship in
   [section 3.1](./json-format.md#31-special-handling-of-the-data-attribute).

-  When this attribute is omitted, the `data` attribute simply follows the event format's encoding rules.
-For the JSON event format, the `data` attribute value can therefore be a JSON object, array, or value.

   For the binary mode of some of the CloudEvents transport bindings, where the `data` content is immediately mapped into the payload of the transport frame, this field is directly mapped to the respective transport or application